Maya Angelou has many poignant quotes, but the one that’s

 If you really want your experiential marketing event to be special, you need to make it interesting and unexpected.
 The more creative it is… the more you can make up for lack of budget.

-To learn more about how K&A can help you with being creative for your next event, contact us.
+To learn more about how K&A can help you with being creative for your next event, or elevate your building products marketing, contact us.